Notice of Privacy Practices

 The following categories describe different ways that we may use and disclose your health information.
 Disclosures require your prior written consent.

 For Treatment We may use and disclose your PHI to those involved in your care.
 For example, the staff at BCArc may discuss information about your services needs.
-We may disclose information to the Department of Mental Retardation, the Massachusetts Rehabilitation Commission, local housing authority or other agencies that offer you opportunities.
+We may disclose information to the Department of Developmental Services (DDS), the Massachusetts Rehabilitation Commission, local housing authority or other agencies that offer you opportunities.

 For Payment We may use and disclose your PHI in order to bill and collect payment for services we provide to you.
 For example we may disclose health information to our billing department and your health plan to get paid for your services.
 We may also provide health information to our business associates that may process health care claims.
 We may also use and disclose health information about you to obtain prior approval to determine whether your insurance or another payor will cover the services we provide.